 Students will be notified should the chosen course be cancelled.
 You will be allowed to choose an alternative course, depending on its availability.
 It is the student's responsibility to make sure there is no clash in timetable when choosing an alternative course.

 B6.
-When will I know the result of my course?
+When will I know the final result of my course?
 Will there be a transcript?

 C. Visa Application